-If you have landed on this page I assume you are looking for information around support and resistance strategies, support and resistance indicators, and how to identify support and resistance levels/ranges.
+If you have landed on this page I assume you are looking for information around how to trade with support and resistance levels, what support and resistance indicators are, and how to identify support and resistance levels/ranges.
 As a trader I think we all assume the standard rectangle with highs and lows makes up a trading range; however, there is so much more to the matter.
 There are a few additional resources I would like to point out before you proceed with the article; (1) Trading Simulator (you will need to practice trading support and resistance levels with real world data) and (2) additional support and resistance articles to get a broader understanding of market influences (Fibonnaci Extensions, Trend Lines, Gap Pullback Strategy).

 Defining Support and Resistance

-The price levels which create support and resistance in a stock only tell half of the story.
+The price levels which create stock support and resistance only tell half of the story.
 We mentioned a key phrase above; “overwhelmingly high”.
-Volume, is the second half of the equation and shows us the strength behind the buying or selling at support and resistance levels.
+Volume, is the second half of the equation and shows us the strength behind the selling or buying at support and resistance levels.
 The stronger the buying or selling is at support and resistance levels, the more important of a signal is being given.

 Blow off tops or panic selloffs can put tops and bottoms into markets and mark important support or resistance levels for a stock.

 An increasingly popular technique for determining support and resistance can be derived through the use of Fibonacci levels.
 These levels are viewed by some as imaginary levels but have now developed a strong significance due to their widespread use.
 It is almost a self-fulfilling prophecy which causes prices to stop and reverse at these levels.

 Speaking of imaginary levels; many traders, especially day traders, use whole numbers to define stock support and resistance levels.
 Decade ($10, $20, etc) and century numbers ($100, $200, etc) are looked at very closely by many traders.